 What can I do if I have bladder control problems?

 Bladder control problems don't have to hamper your lifestyle.
-Talk to your doctor for advice or contact the New Zealand Continence Association.
+Talk to your doctor for advice or contact Continence New Zealand.

-Issues with bladder control can be annoying but there are a few simple measures that can help women with mild to moderate bladder control problems, such as:
+Issues with bladder control can be annoying but there are a few simple measures that can help women with mild to moderate bladder control problems.

-- Doing pelvic floor muscle exercises which can strengthen the muscles that empty the bladder – 7 out of 10 women with stress incontinence can become dry, or significantly improved by doing pelvic floor exercises.
+Do pelvic floor muscle exercises – these can strengthen the muscles that empty your bladder.
+7 out of 10 women with stress incontinence can become dry or significantly improve by doing pelvic floor exercises.

-- Training the bladder to be able to hold more urine without leaks.
-Most urge incontinence can be improved by bladder training, which is sometimes combined with medication.
+Train your bladder to hold more urine without leaks.
+Bladder training is sometimes combined with medication.

-If you experience ongoing problems with urinary incontinence which is not helped by the self-care measures above, your doctor may prescribe you an anticholinergic medication, such as oxybutynin, solifenacin, tolterodine.
-These act on the bladder muscles to help improve bladder control.
+If you experience ongoing problems with urinary incontinence that is not helped by the self-care measures above, your doctor may prescribe you an anticholinergic medication, such as oxybutynin, solifenacin or tolterodine.
+These act on your bladder muscles to help improve bladder control.

 What women can do to improve bladder control

-Just a few adjustments to your lifestyle may improve your bladder control, for example:
+Just a few adjustments to your lifestyle may improve your bladder control.

-- If rushing to the toilet and needing to go often are a problem, try reducing your coffee and tea intake.
-The caffeine in these drinks can irritate the bladder, making you go more urgently.
+If rushing to the toilet and needing to go often are a problem, try reducing your coffee and tea intake.
+The caffeine in these drinks can irritate your bladder, making you go more urgently.

-- As the bladder and bowel are next to each other, a full bowel will affect bladder function.
+As your bladder and bowel are next to each other, a full bowel will affect bladder function.

-- Try to maintain a healthy weight, as being overweight puts extra strain on the pelvic floor muscles.
+Try to maintain a healthy weight, as being overweight puts extra strain on your pelvic floor muscles.

-- If you smoke, quit smoking.
-Research suggests that smokers are more likely to experience urinary incontinence and this is due to the excessive strain that repetitive coughing puts on the pelvic floor.
+If you smoke, quit smoking.
+Research suggests that smokers are more likely to experience urinary incontinence and this is due to the excessive strain that repetitive coughing puts on your pelvic floor.

 Pelvic floor muscle exercises

-These exercise aim to strengthen the muscles that empty the bladder.
-It is best to speak to your doctor or nurse for advice on how to do pelvic floor muscles exercises – the following is a guide:
+These exercise aim to strengthen the muscles that empty your bladder.
+Speak to your doctor or nurse for advice on how to do pelvic floor muscles exercises.
+The following is a guide: